 CONCLUSIONS ON THE IMPACT OF OTHER CULTURES

-The following are the conclusions drawn by Dr. Parker Rossman to the seven case studies presented in Chapter 9, “The Impact of Other Cultures” in his Sexual Experience Between Men and Boys (USA and London, 1976).
+The following are the conclusions drawn by Dr. Parker Rossman to the seven case studies presented in Chapter 9, “The Impact of Other Cultures” in his Sexual Experience Between Men and Boys (originally published in 1976).
 This chapter, introduced here, was intended to show how pederasts from repressive countries were changed by their experiences in accepting ones is a primary source for the history of Greek love.

 Some Concluding Observations

 - Mariani points out that pederasty seems to flourish in two radically different types of society.
 First, there is the Spartan military society with a good deal of comradely pederasty.
 Perhaps, he says, such all male societies want to keep petticoat influences out of camp.
 However tolerant such a society may be of man-boy sex play, it is secret, private and excludes foreigners.
 The second type is a pleasure- and luxury-oriented society with an indulgent, sensate sort of sex play, because, despite religious sanctions, there inevitably seems to be a good deal of pederasty in societies which are pro-sex pleasure.

 - Most pederasts report that they found boys to be more interested in sex play in countries other than their own.
 It is intriguing, for example, to note that a German pederast who visited New York City in 1971, after surveying the pederast scene on four continents, reported: (1) there were as many boy prostitutes easily available in New York as in any other city in the world, and (2) that the typical post-pubescent American boy was as immediately responsive to sexual overtures as those of Southeast Asia or North Africa.
 The German generally talked to boys who were with their families in tourist areas, in arriving at the second conclusion.
 He found these boys initially fearful, but hardly inhibited at all after they found him trustworthy in keeping their confidences.